 2018 Co-op Awards Winners and Finalists

-We are pleased to announce and congratulate the finalists of the 2018 Robert W. Hamilton Book Author Awards and the winners of the 2018 University Co-operative Society’s Research Excellence Awards.
+We are pleased to announce and congratulate the winners of the 2018 Robert W. Hamilton Book Awards and the winners of the 2018 University Co-operative Society’s Research Excellence Awards.

 Research Excellence Awards recognize the outstanding efforts of our faculty and research staff.
 They have become one of the most prominent symbols of peer recognition at The University of Texas at Austin, not only for career-long accomplishments and scientific research output but also for creative research and artistic endeavors.

 Today, we honor faculty and research staff with three Research Excellence Awards: the Career Award, the Best Paper Award, and the Creative Research Award.

 Career Award Winner: John DiGiovanni, Coulter R. Sublett chair in Pharmacy, College of Pharmacy; Professor of Pediatrics, Department of Pediatrics, Dell Medical School

 Best Paper Award Winner: Jacob Wegmann, Assistant Professor, School of Architecture, for his paper: Measuring Informal Housing Production in California Cities

 We’re also very pleased to announce the finalists for the Robert W. Hamilton Book Award, UT’s most prestigious award that honors faculty and staff members who’ve published book-length contributions in their fields.
 Three runners-up will receive $3,000 each, and the grand prize winner, who was announced at the awards ceremony on October 30, will receive $10,000.

 The Hamilton Book Award Winners are:

 Daina Berry, Department of History and African and African Diaspora Studies, College of Liberal Arts for: The Price for Their Pound of Flesh: The Value of the Enslaved, from Womb to Grave, in the Building of a Nation